Clarko1391/reduxPractice/redux-introduction-dev-ed/README.md

 A very simple counter app built from a tutorial video by Dev Ed (https://www.youtube.com/watch?v=CVpUuw9XSjY).
-This porject was built to help understand the fundamentals of how Redux manages state within react and how to structure an application to take advantage of it.
+This project was built to help understand the fundamentals of how Redux manages state within react and how to structure an application to take advantage of it.